-Students may enroll for a maximum of 2 credits per semester.
-A minimum of 5 hours per week in the lab corresponds to 1 unit of credit during a regular 15-week semester.
-During the 8-week regular summer session, students will earn 1 credit for 10 hours of research per week.
-During the 4-week Maymester session, students will earn 1 credit for each 20 hours of research per week.
+Students may enroll for a maximum of 1 credits per semester.
+A minimum of 10 hours per week in the lab corresponds to 1 unit of credit during the second half of a regular 15-week semester.
 In general, one credit requires approximately 75 hours of research.
 Any activity relevant to the student's research experience (e.g. attending lab meetings, reading necessary literature, etc.) will count toward the approximately 75 hours of work per credit.

-Only 4 credit hours of BCHM 29800 or BCHM 29801 will count as science electives in a Biochemistry plan of study.
+Only 4 credit hours of BCHM 29801 will count as science electives in a Biochemistry plan of study.

-Only students with Freshman or Sophomore standing should enroll in BCHM 29800.
-Students with Freshman or Sophomore standing who have completed 4 credit hours of BCHM 29800 may enroll in BCHM 49800.
-Exceptions to these guidelines must be approved by the course instructor if s/he is a faculty member in the Department of Biochemistry, or by the student's academic advisor if the BCHM 298 mentor is from another department.
+Only students with Freshman or Sophomore standing should enroll in BCHM 29801.
+Students with Freshman or Sophomore standing who have completed 4 credit hours of BCHM 29801 may enroll in BCHM 49800.
+Exceptions to these guidelines must be approved by the course instructor if s/he is a faculty member in the Department of Biochemistry, or by the student's academic advisor if the BCHM 29801 mentor is from another department.

 Specific hours in the lab should be worked out between the course instructor and the student.
 In general, students should strive to commit to large blocks of time in the lab (>3 hours) to increase productivity.
 It is understood that students may sometimes need to change their schedule and make up hours at another time.
 Advance notice of change of schedule should be given to the course instructor and where applicable, the graduate student, post-doctoral research associate, technician, or research associate who directly supervises the student as a matter of common courtesy.
-Failure to meet these attendance policies will affect the grade associated with BCHM 29800.
-BCHM 29800 may not be added after the first week of the semester except with explicit permission of the course instructor.
-Students who enter the laboratory after the first week are still expected to participate in ~ 75 hours of research per credit hour.
+Failure to meet these attendance policies will affect the grade associated with BCHM 29801.
+BCHM 29801 may not be added after the eighth week of the semester except with explicit permission of the course instructor.
+Students who enter the laboratory after the eighth week are still expected to participate in ~ 75 hours of research per credit hour.

-The course instructor will meet with BCHM 29800 students at least once per week to discuss research progress and provide guidance for the next week.
+The course instructor will meet with BCHM 29801 students at least once per week to discuss research progress and provide guidance for the next week.